madsendennis/madsendennis.github.io/_posts/2024-03-04-how-to-shape-model-part4.md

 With a few heuristics in mind and a clear plan for defining your kernels, this task becomes a lot simpler.

 For simplicity of this tutorial, I will not go into the formal definition of kernels.
-For this, I suggest you take a look at the tutorial from the [scalismo tutorials](https://scalismo.org/docs/Tutorials/tutorial07) from the Scalismo website or the instruction video from the [statisticial shape modelling course](https://shapemodelling.cs.unibas.ch/ssm-course/) at the University of Basel. <!-- I will link both of these resources in the video description. -->
+For this, I suggest you take a look at the tutorial from the [scalismo tutorials](https://scalismo.org/docs/Tutorials/tutorial07) from the Scalismo website or the instruction video from the [statisticial shape modelling course](https://shapemodelling.cs.unibas.ch/ssm-course/) at the University of Basel.

 When talking about Gaussian Processes, a Kernel function describes how two data points are connected by describing their covariance.
 Simply said, when data point 1 moves, how much influence does this have on data point 2, if any at all?
 And also, how is the distance between point 1 and point 2 measured?